jigar007/TwitterAnalysis/README.md

 ### Twitter Stories
 * Tourist places visited by people (aurin) and collect tweets from people in those places and use sentiment analysis to find out popular places
-* suburbs where sports are played most vs health of people in that suburb
 * collect shopping tweets from a suburb, find number of malls in that suburb, find how wealthy people of that suburb are
+* suburb where sports are played most vs health of people in that suburb
 * (later) using search API find the sentiment of people for the last federal elections